 This pedal is smaller and lighter than your typical wah.
 It also offers two unique voicings so you can choose between a modern or vintage sound, but remains a very simple and straightforward pedal, with the reliable Boss build quality.

-The Boss PW-3 is a fantastic solution for guitarists that have a cramped pedal board but still need a flexible wah pedal.
+The Boss PW-3 is a fantastic solution for guitarists who have a cramped pedal board but still need a flexible wah pedal.
 With a compact size and low weight, this wah-wah offers two switchable voices so you can dial in either a vintage or a modern sound.

 Both the input and output jacks are in the rear part of the pedal, as well as the small switch that lets you pick between Rich mode for modern tones and vintage mode for a more traditional wah sound.

 In use, the PW-3 was a very quiet pedal, which is a fantastic and often unheralded feature.
 When we tried it on Vintage voice, this pedal gave us a nice open sound.
 The resonant point was just a tad higher than midrange, and we got a crisp top end as well.
-This mode sounded particularly good with our strat.
+This mode sounded particularly good with our Strat.

 For the Rich voice, the resonant point moved downwards and we got a fat vocal-like wah sound.
 The mid-low and bottom ends were present in a nice and full way.
 Again, this mode also functioned better with single coils than with humbuckers.